 This new generation of trade agreements sets policy changes in motion that put the interests of multi-national corporations ahead of all else, stripping away protections that social movements across the world have won — including progress on pesticides.

-In negotiation of the TTIP for example, CropLife and the European Crop Protection Association — lobbying groups for the Big 6 — have pressed hard for trade rules that would weaken action on endocrine disrupting pesticides, roll back bans on bee-harming neonicotinoids and loosen rules on food residues.
+In negotiation of the TTIP for example, CropLife and the European Crop Protection Association — lobbying groups for the big pesticide corporations — have pressed hard for trade rules that would weaken action on endocrine disrupting pesticides, roll back bans on bee-harming neonicotinoids and loosen rules on food residues.

 Meanwhile, the global trade in pesticide products continues.
 According to the Environmental Protection Agency's most recent data, U.S. corporations export an estimated 30 million pounds of pesticides a year, worth more than $2 billion.